St. Luke’s is here to help.

 Please visit an emergency department if you need treatment for severe symptoms.

 COVID-19 tests will be provided to anyone who is screened and meets criteria based on their symptoms and/or exposure.
 Our team is available to screen you to determine if testing is needed.
-St. Luke's will bill your insurance company, however, you will not have an out of pocket or co-payment.
-If you do not have insurance, St. Luke's will not bill you for the test, and you will not be required to prove a need for financial assistance.
+St. Luke's will bill your insurance company; however, regardless of your test result, you may still have an out-of-pocket or co-payment amount dependent on your insurance benefits.
+If you do not have insurance, you will be responsible for the balance and St. Luke's will bill you for the test.

 If you develop symptoms of respiratory illness and are concerned you may have risk factors for COVID-19, please check your symptoms using our self-triage tool in myChart or call St. Luke's triage hotline at 208-381-9500.
 Clinic staff will be able to complete a risk assessment over the phone and provide guidance on next steps, which may include arranging testing if needed.